covertskippy55/CSI333-Project3/README.txt

 9)plc()-
 This function will print the largest coefficient within the polynomial.

 There are multiple example input files are included along with some output files.
-For some reason there are an uneven number of them, so youll have to forgive me.